boonps/leafletLegend/README.md

 # leafletLegend

 add remove legend when event click

+# important!!

+I appreciate online resources.
+Teachers and publishers of solutions and tricks.🙏🏻
+I apologize for not listing all references for each of you published.🙏🏻